 Prof. Erez Gilad

 I am the head of the Reactor Physics research group at Ben-Gurion University of the Negev.
 I am particularly interested in fundamental core physics, including experimental core physics, neutron transport theory, and in-core fuel management.
-I am a non-orthodox theoretical physicist with a unique and diverse professional background, which includes pivotal positions in academia, national research laboratories, industry, the private sector, and military.
+I am a non-orthodox theoretical physicist with a unique and diverse professional background, which includes pivotal positions in academia, national research laboratories, industry, and the private sector.

-I am a member of the High Scientific Council of the European Nuclear Society (ENS) and ad-hoc reviewer for leading scientific journals and conferences.
-I also serve as the chair of the Graduate research students committee of the Unit of Nuclear Engineering, teach a variety of graduate and undergraduates courses on core physics and nuclear reactors, and supervise Ph.D and M.Sc students.
+I am the chair of the Unit of Nuclear Engineering, a member of the High Scientific Council of the European Nuclear Society (ENS), an Executive Editor in Annals of Nuclear Energy, and an ad-hoc reviewer for leading scientific journals and conferences.
+I also teach a variety of graduate and undergraduate courses on core physics and nuclear reactors and supervise Ph.D. and M.Sc students.

 My skills as a theoretical reactor physicist together with hands-on experience in reactor safety and operation constitute a significant advantage in conducting pertinent and applicable reactor physics research.